avble/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

    * - Battery
      - Report battery

-By default, this sensor will send Basic Set of 0x00 if there is no more motion for 4 minutes.
+By default, the associated device is triggered OFF if the motion is ceased for 4 minutes.
-This amount of time can be configure as follows.
+This amount of time can be configured as follows.

 .. list-table::
    :widths: 15 30